-B. Students who do not complete the current academic probation or suspension semester with a semester GPA of 2.0 or higher will not be permitted to return to Victoria College until one long semester (fall or spring) has elapsed.
+2. Students who are on academic suspension and fail to increase their cumulative and semester GPA to a 2.0 or higher will not be permitted to return to Victoria College until one long semester (fall or spring) has elapsed.
+Once the long semester is complete, the student's academic standing reverts to academic probation and they can enroll in classes.